technoportal/technoportal.github.io/README.md

 Contributors will be asked to re-accept the conditions of use to continue using TechnoPortal, when changes to the T&Cs are applied.

+## Privacy policy

+### Personal data of contributors

+The personal data collected by TechnoPortal when creating or having an account are:

+- First name, last name, email address;

+- ORCID identifier;

+- GitHub Login;

+- Whether or not to subscribe to the users’ mailing list.

+Creating an account results in the creation of a 'login' and an API key allowing to use TechnoPortal’s API (with the same rights associated with the user account).
+The creation of an account is associated with registration on the TechnoPortal user mailing list unless the contributor wishes not to be.
+A contributor can access and modify their information via a dedicated “Account Settings” page.
+This page is not public and cannot be referenced or identified by external search engines.

+The TechnoPortal management and maintenance team undertakes to take all necessary measures to guarantee the security and confidentiality of the information of contributors holding an account.
+This information is never communicated to third parties, except in cases provided for by law.
+The purpose of these data is the implementation and proper functioning of TechnoPortal as well as the processing of requests made via the assistance form.
+The main purpose of contributor accounts is to allow the posting of ontologies (or content) or access to ontologies (or content) for restricted use.
+This purpose is linked to the main mission of sharing TechnoPortal ontologies.
+Apart from the software, the recipients of personal data are the members of the TechnoPortal management and maintenance team who contribute to the implementation of TechnoPortal and the services offered.

+TechnoPortal may also record and collect information relating to the use of the services by users in its server-side logs.
+This information is in no way used to track the behavior of a specific user.
+However, they can be used, in batches, for monitoring and improving the service.

+All personal data are stored on TechnoPortal servers.
+The retention period of personal data is:

+- Less than a year for data collected in visitor logs.

+- For life for information in a contributor's account as long as the account is active.
+A contributor can nevertheless request the deletion of his account at any time.

+You can exercise these rights by contacting the TechnoPortal management and maintenance team (with the exception of the right to lodge a complaint which must be exercised directly with a supervisory authority) by email at the contact email address.

+### Cookies used by the web application

+TechnoPortal places audience measurement cookies (number of visits, pages viewed), session identification and local language cookies on users' web browsers.
+A final cookie is used, once connected to TechnoPortal, to store a contributor's APIkey.
+The session cookie lasts a maximum of one day.

+For audience measurements, TechnoPortal uses Google Analytics 4 to collect and aggregate this data for the purposes of analysis and monitoring of the platform.
+This information is in no way used to track the behavior of a specific user.
+However, they can be used, in batches, for monitoring and improving the service.
+Google Analytics cookies are:

+- _ga: This cookie is used to distinguish unique users by assigning a randomly generated number as a client identifier.
+It typically expires after 2 years.

+- _gid: This cookie is used to distinguish users and is set by Google Analytics to store and update a unique value for each page visited.
+It typically expires after 24 hours.

+- _gat: This cookie is used to throttle request rate and limits the collection of data on high-traffic sites.
+It expires after 1 minute.